WatkingStudio/WatkingStudio/README.md

 ![](https://img.shields.io/badge/Tool-Microsoft_Office-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=BC2B41)

 # 👋 About Me
 Hi I am @WatkingStudio, a Software Engineer from the North West England.
 I have 4 years professional experience as a Software Engineer, and a degree in Computer Games Programming.
 I have interests in the creation, reviewing and testing of code.

+This GitHub account is for all of my personal projects that I work on.
+I currently have a mix of public and private repositories, when I get a project to a 1.0 release I will make it public.
+If you check out any of my projects and have any feedback or suggestions feel free to get in touch with me, I am always happy to hear constructive feedback and to find ways to improve my code.
 # ⌨️ Active Coding Projects
 ## Hurzix Adventure
 Hurzix Adventure is a 2D platformer, created in Unity using C#, where the user plays as Hurzix the rare blue wolf.
 The user must direct Hurzix through numerous zones collecting keys and coins along the way, while also avoiding the enemies who wish to kill Hurzix and stop his progression.
 Each zone has different visuals, enemies and additional mechanics.